-Maintain Long-Life Reserve Base.
+Maintain a Long-Life Reserve Base.
 Long-life natural gas and oil reserves provide a more stable growth platform than short-life reserves.
 Long-life reserves reduce reinvestment risk as they lessen the amount of reinvestment capital deployed each year to replace production.
 Long-life natural gas and oil reserves also assist us in minimizing costs as stable production makes it easier to build and maintain operating economies of scale.
+Long-life reserves also offer upside from technology enhancements.
 We use our drilling, divestiture and acquisition activities to assist in executing this strategy.